nevingeorge/ALMA/README.md

 ### Input File Format
 Contains the specifications of a SUBA of the form (Q, Σ, ∆, F).

-Line 1: number of states (Q)
+Line 1: number of states

-Line 2: characters in the alphabet
+Line 2: alphabet

-Line 3: final states (F)
+Line 3: final states

 Line 4: number of transitions